Hockey Canada: 1968 to 1994

 In 1968, the Hockey Canada organization was founded to oversee Canada's national teams.

 In 1970, the CAHA's 13 Junior A league were divided into two tiers.
 Tier I, the Western Canada Junior Hockey League, the Ontario Hockey Association, and the Quebec Major Junior Hockey League, were eligible to compete for the Memorial Cup.
 The ten leagues of Tier II, would compete for the Manitoba Centennial Cup, donated by the Manitoba Amateur Hockey Association (See: Canadian Junior Hockey League).

-Also in 1970, Canada pulled out of IIHF competition and would not return to the fold until 1977 in protest of the IIHF's soft stance on Soviet and Czechoslovakian teams using "professional amateurs" in international competition but not allowing professional players to compete for Canada.
+Also in 1970, Canada pulled out of IIHF competition and would not return to the fold until 1977 in protest of the IIHF's soft stance on Soviet and Czechoslovak teams using "professional amateurs" in international competition but not allowing professional players to compete for Canada.

 In 1972, Canada and the Soviet Union competed in the 1972 Summit Series.
 Canada's team was composed of NHL stars, while the Soviet players were from the Red Army.
 The NHLers won the series 4-3-1.
 Two years later, the World Hockey Association represented Canada and lost the series 1-4-3.
 In 1976, the Canada Cup was formed as a best-on-best championship.

 In 1974, the Nova Scotia Amateur Hockey Association and Prince Edward Island Amateur Hockey Association are formed out of the dissolution of the Maritime AHA.

 The World Junior Ice Hockey Championships was held for the first time.
 Canada, who sent Memorial Cup champion teams in early years, eventually set up a national team and won their first gold medal at the 1982 World Junior Ice Hockey Championships.

 In 1975, the QMJHL, WCJHL, and the renamed Ontario Major Junior Hockey League form an umbrella organization known as the Canadian Major Junior Hockey League.
 With the creation of the CMJHL, the three league began initiating compensation talks with the NHL and WHA without CAHA input.
 In 1980, the CMJHL separated from the CAHA, only staying loosely affiliated with the national body.
 With the separation of the CMJHL, Tier II was promoted to simply Junior A, although the Tier II title still persists in hockey vernacular.
 To this day, the CMJHL (now Canadian Hockey League) releases its players to Hockey Canada to play at the World Junior Ice Hockey Championships.

 In 1983, the first Abby Hoffman Cup was awarded to the Burlington Ladies as the Canadian national senior champions of women's hockey.

 In 1990, the forerunner to the Canadian Junior Hockey League was created as an umbrella organization, within the CAHA, to oversee Junior A hockey.

 The Canada women's national ice hockey team was formed in 1987 and won the first (unofficial) world championship that year.
 The 1990 IIHF Women's World Championship was the first official event, also won by Canada.

 In 1994, Team Canada ended a 33-year drought by winning the 1994 Men's World Ice Hockey Championships.